Niche-Lab/modeling-guide/readme.md

     - [2.3 `note03_factor_validation.ipynb`](#23-note03_factor_validationipynb)

 **⚠️IMPORTANT⚠️
 This repository is under development.
-Please check back one week (*June 18th, 2023*) before the workshop for the final version of the workshop materials**
+The first two notes are finalized for the workshop.
+The third note is still under development and should be finalized by *June 21, 2023***

 ## 0. Overview